department-of-veterans-affairs/vagov-content/pages/burials-memorials/bereavement-counseling.md

   - heading: Other helpful information
     links:
     - url: /burials-memorials/veterans-burial-allowance/
-      title: How to apply for a burial allowance
+      title: How to apply for a Veterans burial allowance
       description: Find out if you can get paid back for funeral and other burial costs.
     - url: /burials-memorials/dependency-indemnity-compensation/
-      title: Compensation for survivors and dependents
+      title: VA dependency and indemnity compensation (DIC)
       description: Find out if you can get tax-free monetary benefits.
     - url: /burials-memorials/plan-a-burial/
       title: Scheduling a burial
       description: Find out the steps you’ll need to take to arrange for a service member, Veteran, or eligible family member’s burial.
     - url: /burials-memorials/what-to-expect-at-military-funeral/
-      title: What to expect at a memorial service
+      title: Military funeral honors and the committal service
       description: Find out what will happen to help you prepare for this day.
     - url: /pension/survivors-pension/
-      title: How to apply for a survivors pension
+      title: VA Survivors Pension
       description: If you’re an unmarried surviving spouse or an unmarried child of a deceased Veteran with wartime service, find out if you can get monthly payments.
 ---